 Anxiety and low mood: serotonin, GABA and dopamine play a role in the part of the brain responsible for the regulation of impulse and emotional control.
-Both anxiety and low mood are known to trigger a fibromyalgia flare which perpetuate similar symptoms.
+Anxiety, stress and low mood go hand in hand with fibromyalgia and trigger the symptoms, only to perpetuate the loop.

 Other than prescriptive medication, the good news is that there are other ways you can increase and stabilize serotonin levels.

-Research and studies provide the evidence that getting plenty of sunlight, exercise such as a daily walk, swimming or practice qigong or yoga can increase serotonin naturally.
+Research and studies provide the evidence that getting plenty of sunlight, exercise such as a daily walk, swimming, or stretching, practice qigong etc., and a balanced diet, can increase serotonin naturally.
 We all know how better we feel when we walk in nature or after a session of gentle movement or exercise.

-We all know that sugar aggravates fibromyalgia, increasing the pain and symptoms, avoiding foods and drinks high in sugar but eating complex carbohydrates with protein rich foods helps to produce serotonin.
-Take a good quality supplement which includes a Vitamin B complex and a supplement called 5-HTP, also beneficial for fibromyalgia, anxiety and insomnia but check with your doctor first.
+Too much sugar aggravates fibromyalgia, increasing the pain and symptoms, avoiding foods and drinks high in sugar but eating complex carbohydrates with protein rich foods helps to produce serotonin.
+Some people benefit from taking a good quality supplement which includes a Vitamin B complex and a supplement called 5-HTP, also beneficial for fibromyalgia, anxiety and insomnia, but check with your doctor first.

-There is science based evidence, which I can vouch for this, that a regular meditation practice such as mindfulness and breathing exercise, also known as mind-body awareness techniques, helps to relax the body and positively alter our brain chemistry whilst improving the immune system, mood, cognitive function and reduces fibromyalgia pain and symptoms.
+There is so much evidence from studies to show, (I can vouch for this), that a regular meditation practice such as mindfulness and breathing exercise, also known as mind-body awareness techniques, helps to relax the body and positively alter your brain chemistry whilst improving the immune system, mood, cognitive function and reduces fibromyalgia pain and symptoms.

-Whilst isolating and keeping social distance it’s important to keep occupied, do the things we can do, or learn a new skill making most of this free time, but above all all get support or call a friend when you need to.
+Whilst isolating and keeping social distance it helps to have a routine of some sort and important to keep occupied, do the things you can do, or learn a new skill making most of this free time.
+Above all, get support or call a friend when you need to.
 There’s so many apps out there that help and online communities to offer support, you’ll be sure to find the one right for you.
 In the meantime, keep safe, keep well.

-Author Jok Saunders.
-Please note that it is always advised that you check with your medical adviser about supplementation and contra-indications to medications.
+Author Jok Saunders, founder of the Fibro Clinic South West.
+Please note that it is always advised that you check with your doctor before starting any supplementation to safeguard any contra-indications to medications.
 Feel free to leave a comment in the box below.